 The U.S. Environmental Protection Agency (EPA) provides commercial refrigerator and freezer efficiency levels and product specification information on its ENERGY STAR website.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
 Get a list of ENERGY STAR-qualified refrigerators and freezers.

-Make a Cost-Effective Purchase: Save More than $500 by Buying ENERGY STAR
+Make a Cost-Effective Purchase: Save More than $788* or More by Buying ENERGY STAR

 |Table 1.
 Lifetime Savings for Efficient Commercial Refrigerator Models|

 |Performance||Best Available||ENERGY STAR||Less Efficient|